open/close all folders

 - Continuity Nod: We see the Shadowbolt uniform again in the episode "Luna Eclipsed" as Rainbow Dash's Nightmare Night costume.

-- One-Shot Character: They are only in the second half of the pilot.
+- One-Shot Character: They are only in the second half of the series pilot.

 - Opposing Sports Team: In the 2013 Annual comic, set in the Equestria Girls world, the Shadowbolts become a rival soccer team to Rainbow Dash's Wondercolts.